 The granddaddy of archive managers is the tar utility (together with the ar and cpio tools).
 Tar was created in the early days of Unix and remains an essential utility for any Linux system.
 The filename extension .tar is synonymous with file archives.
 Other types of archive formats include .iso (for optical storage mediums such as CDROM and DVD-ROMs), .shar, .cpio, and .ar.

-Here’s our recommendations.
+Our recommendations are captured in the ratings chart below, in a legendary LinuxLinks-style format.
 Hopefully there will be something of interest for anyone who wants to backup their data, create new archives, and decompress files downloaded from the internet.

 |PeaZip||Cross-platform portable file archiver|